romaneg/bread-and-cheeses/_posts/basics/2019-06-14-make-your-own-clabber.md

 To make your clabber you can either get some from a friend or make your own if you have access to raw milk.
 It is worth mentionning that you can only make clabber from raw milk.

-Get some raw milk and leave it at room temperature about 2 days (after milking).
+Get some raw milk and leave it at room temperature about 2 days (after milking) in a glass jar (having a transparent container will help you detect any issue).
 The clabber is ready when the milk has coagulated (see picture above).
 The milk forms a sort of jelly.
 It tastes a bit like yogourt, a little acidic.

 If it does not succeed, maybe the milk you used was kept too long at cold temperature or the milk has some problem.